-The Trust works to maintain a central risk register identifying the major risks, to which each Academy is exposed, and identifying controls and procedures to mitigate those risks.
+The Trust works to maintain a central Risk Register identifying the major risks, to which each Academy is exposed, and identifying controls and procedures to mitigate those risks.
 This register is approved and monitored by the Board of Trustees with a formal review of the process undertaken on an annual basis.
-The internal audit control systems and the exposure to identified risks were monitored by an internal audit report commissioned by the Trustees.
+The internal audit control systems and the exposure to identified risks were monitored by an internal audit report commissioned by the Trustees and detailed reviews by the Audit and Risk committee.
 The principal risks facing the Trust are outlined below; those facing the Academies at an operational level are addressed by their systems and by internal financial and other controls.